-And there is even more confusion about knowing how long it will take.
+Not only is it difficult to know where to start, but there is also even more confusion about knowing how long it will take.
 One of the biggest surprises to most owner-builders is that the design process can take much longer than they ever dreamed.

 Even while working in the conventional building industry, it was common to work with clients who had unrealistic expectations about when they could turn the key in their new home.